Anandkr21/User_Registeration/README.md

 - **Get All Users with Addresses:** `GET /user/all`

-  Retrieve a list of all users with their associated address details.
+  Retrieve a list of all users.

 ## Database Schema